korfuri/python-gc-prometheus/README.md

 Simply `import gc_prometheus` to register the metrics.

+On Python 3.3 and above, more metrics are available, regarding the time spent in the garbage collector.
+You can `import gc_prometheus.profile` to register them.

 See the prometheus_client
 [documentation](https://github.com/prometheus/client_python) to see
 how to export the metrics via an HTTP server.
 If you're using Django,